-With limited free time, not a ton of extra energy, and a tendency to push off time dedicated to myself, these small health goals are what I’m excited to focus on in this new year.
+With limited free time, not a ton of extra energy, and a tendency to push off time dedicated to myself, these small health and wellness goals are what I’m excited to focus on in this new year.

 Spend time outside each day

 I used to walk to and from work every day, even if it was a 30-minute walk in freezing temperatures.
 Now, my walk to work is me climbing out of my bed and heading to our home office 10 feet away.
-Aside from preschool drop-off and pick-up (which I drive to!), there have been way too many days where I don’t step outside.
+Aside from preschool drop-off and pick-up (which I drive to!), there have been way too many days where I don’t step outside once.
 But when I finally do get time to make it outside?
-Well, it feels like a true breath of fresh air and I ask myself why I don’t do it more often.
+Well, it feels like a true breath of fresh air, and I ask myself why I don’t do it more often.